Lucaterre/spacyfishing/README.md

 nlp.add_pipe("entityfishing", config={"api_ef_base": "<api-endpoint>"})
 ```

-This can be useful, if you work with more recent dumps of Wikidata knowledge base or increase speed in the pipeline.
+This can be useful if you work with more recent dumps of Wikidata knowledge base or if you want to speed up the pipeline.

 To install your own instance of Entity-Fishing, follow this [link](https://nerd.readthedocs.io/en/latest/build.html).

 ## Visualise results

-To visualise the named entities and their wikidata links, use the manual option of displaCy:
+For visualizing the named entities and their wikidata links, use the manual option of displaCy:

 ```Python
 import spacy